 Nicholas joined Watsi on March 9th, 2018.
-Seven months ago, Nicholas joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Nicholas' most recent donation traveled 8,500 miles to support Thomas, a joyful and bright 9-year-old from Kenya, to fund mobility-restoring leg surgery so he can chase his big dreams.
+One year ago, Nicholas joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Nicholas' most recent donation traveled 8,300 miles to support Ashin Mala, a 30-year-old monk from Burma, to fund eye surgery.

 We met Thomas, a 9-year-old jovial and social boy at Cure Hospital's Nyeri satellite clinic.
 He is the second born in a family of four children.
 His family hails from a village in Muranga County.
 Thomas is a third grade student and a very bright boy who aspires to be a pilot in the future.
 His mother is a small business lady while his father is a mason.
 Thomas lives with his grandmother.
 Thomas was born healthy, however at the age of three his grandmother noted an unusual bowing of his legs.
 He was taken to a hospital in Muranga, however, the condition has never improved and instead has continued to worsen.
 Fortunately our medical partner can help.
 Thomas is now scheduled to undergo surgery to heal his condition.
 The treatment will be impactful to him because he will be able to walk and play more easily.
 The severe pain he has been experiencing from straining when walking will be alleviated and he will be able to continue with his studies uninterrupted.
 We can't wait to see him flying in the skies one day!
 "I would request the hospital to help me undergo surgery so that my legs can be corrected and I can continue with my education," Thomas expressed.